 Use 87-octane, 10% ethanol gas

 As a rule of thumb, a minimum of 87-octane containing up to 10% ethanol is the recommended gas for lawn mowers.
-Ensure that the gas is fresh and clean, as these fuels degrade rather quickly.
+Ensure that the lawn mower gas type is fresh and clean, as these fuels degrade rather quickly.
 Using leftover fuel from last season before winter might not be a good idea.

 No mixing gas with engine oil